 Minnesota Transfer Curriculum Package

-The Minnesota Transfer Curriculum is the means by which a student transfers a complete package of lower division general education from one MnSCU institution to another.
-At Minnesota State College – Southeast Technical this is accomplished by a minimum of 40 credits with course requirements in each of the 10 goal areas as designated below.
+The Minnesota Transfer Curriculum is the means by which a student transfers a complete package of lower division general education from one Minnesota State institution to another.
+At Minnesota State College Southeast this is accomplished by a minimum of 40 credits with course requirements in each of the 10 goal areas as designated below.
 If a course is eligible for multiple goals, the additional goal(s) is listed in parenthesis, however, credits for any course may count only once towards the minimum 40 credits.
-Students must maintain a minimum cumulative GPA of 2.0 in these courses to transfer this package.
+Students must maintain a minimum cumulative GPA of 2.0 to transfer this package.
+The MnTC grade point average will be calculated using grades of A – D (passing grades earned) in all MnTC courses, including both MSC Southeast and transfer grades.
 An asterisk (*) indicates courses available online as well as on campus.

 Goal 1: Written and Oral Communications - (6-9 credits - to include ENGL2515 and COMM2518)

 Goal: To develop writers and speakers who use the English language effectively and who read, write, and listen critically.

 Goal 2: Critical Thinking - (0-3 credits or fulfilled once all other goals are met)